Algoritmiik/Algoritmiik/README.md

 <h1 align="center">Hi 👋, I'm Mertcan</h1>
-<h3 align="center">I am a harmonious, solution-oriented, fast learner who enjoys conducting research and contributing to the environment I work in while constantly striving to improve myself by gaining insights from the surroundings.
-I have been working in the backend field so far; however, I am currently putting effort into becoming a game developer and enhancing my skills in this area.</h3>
+<h3 align="center">Hello, I am Mertcan.
+I am an adaptable, solution-oriented, fast learner, who enjoys doing research and contributing to the environment in which he works and constantly tries to improve himself by gaining insights from his environment.
+At the same time, I am a person who loves his job with the advantage of having turned my hobby of software and technology into my profession.
+I am consistent in following my responsibilities and completing the assigned work on time and in the required manner.
+I have worked in the backend area until today and I am currently working as a Software Developer in 'Kumport' company.</h3>
 <br>
-- 🔭 I’m currently working on <b>my own projects</b><br>
+- 🔭 I’m currently working at <b>Kumport</b><br>
-- 🤝 I’m looking for help with <b>find a job as game developer</b><br>
-- 🌱 I’m currently learning <b>Unity</b><br>
+- 🌱 I’m currently learning <b>Micro Services</b> and <b>Asynchronous Programming</b><br>
-- 💬 Ask me about <b>Dotnet</b><br>
+- 💬 Ask me about <b>.NET</b><br>
 - 📄 Curious about more? <a href="https://resume.mertcanaslan.dev" target="_blank">Check my website</a><br>
 - ⚡ Fun fact <b>I LOVE PLAYING CHESS!</b><br>
 <br>